-Generally, protective measures available for a management team as minority shareholders are very limited.
+Protective measures available for a management team as minority shareholders are generally very limited.
 In circumstances where the management holds a significant stake in a target company and/or has significant influence over the company's operation, the manager shareholders may ask for board seats or veto rights on material corporate actions of the target company.

-To ensure a smooth exit, PE investors in an M&A transaction are reluctant to offer manager shareholders the right to control or restrict their exit.
-On the other hand, however, given that management's co-operation and support on issues such as due diligence and the review or confirmation of relevant warranties, etc, appear to be necessary for a smooth exit, and given that the proposed buyer may request retention of the management, it is not uncommon in practice for the management to play an influential role in some aspects of the exit of previous PE investors.
+To ensure a smooth exit, PE investors in an M&A transaction are reluctant to offer manager share-holders the right to control or restrict their exit.
+However, given that management's co-operation and support on issues such as due diligence and the review or confirmation of relevant warranties, etc, appear to be necessary for a smooth exit, and given that the proposed buyer may request retention of the management, it is not uncommon in practice for the management to play an influential role in some aspects of the exit of previous PE investors.